rubocop/ruby-style-guide/README.md

     STATES = %i(draft open closed)
     ```

-* Avoid comma after the last item of an `Array` or `Hash` literal, especially
+* Prefer adding a comma after the last item of an `Array` or `Hash` literal,
-  when the items are not on separate lines.
+  but only when the items are on separate lines.

     ```Ruby
-    # bad - easier to move/add/remove items, but still not preferred
+    # good - easier to move/add/remove items, does not change adjacent lines
     VALUES = [
                1001,
                2020,